flicstar/editing-guide/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "Editing Guide"
 ---

-Our Editing Guide includes:
+This guide includes:

 * Our editing [philosophy](editing-philosophy.md)
 * The [four phases](editing-phases.md) in our process